Intake Process

 • Medical reports

-• Other assessments (e.g., occupational therapy, psychoeducational)
+• Other assessments (e.g. occupational therapy, speech language pathology)

 Progressive Residential Supports